Small Group Manta Ray Tours

 Manta Ray Night Snorkel Tour

-Come join us on our manta ray night snorkel tour out of Puako Harbor on the Big Island of Hawaii.
-We are located in the Waikoloa area about 10-15 minutes from most hotels such as Hilton, Marriott, Fairmont Orchid, Mauna Kea and Westin Hapuna.
-Our tour offers a smaller more intimate group setting with a maximum of 6 passengers.
-Liquid Hawaii strives to be more educational and personal with our tours to give our guests the best possible experience.
-When it comes to location we are unmatched with only a few other operators in our area to create a calm and safe environment to view the manta rays.
+Come join us on our small group manta ray night snorkel tour out of Kawaihae Harbor on the Big Island of Hawaii.
+Our tour offers a smaller more intimate group setting with a maximum of 12 passengers.
+Liquid Hawaii strives to be more educational and personal with our tours delivering the top rated manta ray tour for the last 10 years!

 • Check-in time: 5:30pm for the Manta Ray Night Snorkel Adventure but changes depending on time of sunset so be sure to confirm when booking.